Speaker

 • STiROT

-Securing the Edge: STiROT, Secure Boot, Device Provisioning & JTAG Lockdown on STM32H5
+Lock It Down: STiROT, Secure Boot, Device Provisioning & JTAG on STM32H5

-Building a secure firmware stack for a field-deployed embedded device in a critical infrastructure setting is harder than any whiteboard diagram suggests.
-In this talk, I'll walk through a complete, production-grade embedded security implementation on the STM32H5 microcontroller from the ground up.
+Building a secure firmware stack for a field-deployed embedded device in critical infrastructure is harder than any whiteboard diagram suggests and the consequences of getting it wrong are real.

 Aayush Gupta